 Serving Grays Harbor and northern Pacific counties since1889, The Daily World is the only daily newspaper (circulation 14,100) on the coast of Washington state.
 The Daily World, owned by Sound Publishing based in Everette, Washington which also publishes the East County News, a total-market-coverage weekly serving eastern Grays Harbor County.
-The Vidette, a 3,000 circulation weekly newspaper based in Montesano, Wash., is also owned by Stephens Media, as is The South Beach Bulletin, a 4,900 circulation weekly based at Westport.
+The Vidette, a 3,000 circulation weekly newspaper based in Montesano, Wash., is also owned by Sound Publishing, as is The South Beach Bulletin, a 4,900 circulation weekly based at Westport.
 With state-of-the-art pagination and scanning, The Daily World also does full-color commercial printing for advertisers and several other weekly and monthly publications.
 Our goal is to better serve our customers and we will continue to invest and improve our newspaper and production facility to achieve that purpose.

 Our History in Brief